-- DSCR is the debt service coverage ratio;
+- — Debt service coverage ratio;

-- NOI is the monthly net operating income;
+- — Monthly net operating income; and

-You can input the value of NOI directly in this DSCR calculator or head to our net effective rent calculator for some more detailed calculation scheme.
+You can input the value of NOI directly in this DSCR calculator or head to our net effective rent calculator for a more detailed calculation scheme.

 Our debt service coverage ratio lets you easily determine your debt service, too!
 All you have to do is use the following formula:

 Minimum acceptable DSCR

 Your lender will probably use the DSCR to decide whether you should get the loan or not.
 The common minimum acceptable DSCR is 1.25; if you're below this value, you will probably be rejected as a potential borrower.
 On the other hand, if your DSCR is substantially higher, you might get your loan faster than you'd expect!